eekhdv/asus-zenbook-numpad-driver-rs/README.md

 - [x] So far only for model UM433D
 - [x] Use log instead of println :)
 - [x] Make numpad work (UM433D only)
+- [x] Support for a custom application starts on the upper left button press

 ## Additional features - unimplemented!()
 - [ ] implement the finding of the corresponding Touchpad event in /proc/bus/input/devices